 Cook for a further 2 minutes on the other side.
 Continue to heat and turn until the potato cakes are piping hot and browned to your liking.

-- Tuna, capers and grated lemon zest – serve with a fragrant herby salad and dressing.
+Tuna, capers and grated lemon zest added to the potato cake mixture would be so good!
+Try serving with a fragrant herby salad and dressing.

-- Grated mature cheese and finely chopped spring or red onion – serve with a colourful salad and a tasty gluten free chutney.
+Grated mature cheese and finely chopped spring or red onion tossed into he potato cake mixture would be delicious and very nice served with a colourful salad and a tasty gluten free chutney.

-- Poached fish – dip the shaped fish cake into gluten free flour, then beaten egg and finally gluten free breadcrumbs before either shallow frying or baking in the oven.
+Freshly poached, flaked fish.
+Once you’ve added the fish and mixed everything together well, shape the fish cake, the dip it into gluten free flour, then beaten egg and finally gluten free breadcrumbs before either shallow frying or baking in the oven.

 Thanks for checking out this recipe.
+I’ve also made a quick video of me rustling up a batch of gluten free potato cakes, click here if you’d like to watch it.
 If you love your ‘spuds’ you may just fancy rustling up these tasty Dauphinoise potatoes.

 Liz x